Introduction to Dependency Injection in Spring

 How to Perform Dependency Injection in Spring?

-Before we investigate the ways of performing Dependency Injection, it is important to know about the different types of Dependency Injection Configurations.
+Before we investigate the ways of performing Dependency Injection, it is important to know the different types of Dependency Injection Configurations.
 There are two different ways of Dependency Injection Configurations.

 - XML based Configuration